shivannis/xandr-docs-public/xandr-docs/articles/invest/data-marketplace-buyer-overview.md

 description: In this article, explore the data marketplace, its partners, workflow, various data usage reports, and frequently asked questions.
 ---

-# Microsoft Invest - Data Marketplace Buyer Overview
+# Microsoft Invest - Data Marketplace Buyer overview

 Xandr supports automatic clearing for data you purchase on our platform and use to target particular user segments.
 This means that the costs of these user segments will be: